rrika/cdcEngineDXHR/README.md

 # How to build (Linux 32-bit binary on Linux)
 This build uses DirectX 11 through the [dxvk-native](https://github.com/Joshua-Ashton/dxvk-native) project.
 CMake will automatically download and build the sources.

-Note: Looking around using the mouse is not supported right now.

     git clone https://github.com/rrika/cdcEngineDXHR.git
     cd cdcEngineDXHR
     mkdir native_build